n4demo/learn-to-run-apps-on-AKS/README.md

 *az version*

+8. Check the version of the kubectl command

+*kubectl version*

+## Does it tell you whether you are logged into the server?

-8. Download credentials that give you access to the AKS Cluster
+9. Download credentials that give you access to the AKS Cluster

 *az aks get-credentials --name aks-demo --resource-group aks-rg*

-9. Check the version of the kubectl command
+8. Check again the version of the kubectl command

 *kubectl version*